UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 Note that there is no limit to the number of tickets that customers can raise.

-Horizon support is limited to the functionality of the Horizon VDI solution and does not include ‘desktop end user’ support, image support or the additional support of applications being run through the Horizon VDI solution.
+Horizon support is limited to the functionality of the Horizon VDI solution and does not include 'desktop end user' support, image support or the additional support of applications being run through the Horizon VDI solution.

 ## Customer responsibilities